kokkos/kokkos-tools/CONTRIBUTING.md

     github.com/<YOURGITHUBID>/kokkos-tools

-1. Open up a Terminal and find a location for your fork of kokkos-tools, and then set the environment variable Kokkos_TOOLS_LIB to that location.
+1. Open up a Terminal on your computer and find a location for your fork of kokkos-tools, and then set the environment variable `Kokkos_TOOLS_LIBS` to that location.

 1. Clone the repo in the location in 2

  `git clone https://github.com/<YOURGITHUBID>/kokkos-tools .`

-1. NOTE: Be sure to use/checkout the develop branch (this will be default soon and master won't be available - instead we will have releases)
+1. Do a checkout of the `develop` branch.
+This branch is the default on the kokkos project's Kokkos Tools repo.
+     a.
+Note 1: your `master` branch is irrelevant here for development.
+That is designated as a stable release branch.
+     a.
+Note 2: You should synch your fork's `develop` branch periodically with the Kokkos project's Kokkos Tools repo.

   `git checkout develop`

-1. Do a `git status` to make sure you have the latest `develop` branch
+1. Do a `git status` to make sure you have the latest `develop` branch from the remote, i.e., the version showing up on github.com/<YOURGITHUBID>/kokkos-tools in a browser.

   ----